chiupam/tutorial/Loon/Plus_EN/Default_Proxy_EN.md

 # Say a few more words

--`Policy group`, `Subscription node` and `Filter subscription node` The names of the three are not allowed to have the same name, users need to pay attention
+- `Policy group`, `Subscription node` and `Filter subscription node` The names of the three are not allowed to have the same name, users need to pay attention